Saturday, July 30, 2005

 269 - 313

 Lots of name changes with this title.
 It picked up the numbering from SUPERBOY AND THE LSH with #259.
 Eventually became TALES OF THE LSH with #314.
 I used to have a few from those first 10 issues, but they've been misplaced.
 I had become interested in the Legion based on some older comics shortly before this run, and I guess enjoyed the early issues of this when I was a 10-year-old, though I think mostly for all the great characters rather than the actual writing.
 I distinctly remember thinking "okay, that was kind of dumb" at some of the story resolutions.
-Though I didn't pay attention to credits at the time, I recall thinking it took a leap up in quality when Roy Thomas took over from Gerry Conway for a brief run, then another leap up when Paul Levitz started writing, and finally Keith Giffen came on the artwork and it was one of my favourite books for a while.
+Though I didn't pay attention to credits at the time, I recall thinking it took a leap up in quality when Roy Thomas took over from Gerry Conway for a brief run, then another leap up when Paul Levitz started writing, and finally Keith Giffen came on the artwork (and co-writing) and it was one of my favourite books for a while.
 In fact, I think it may actually have been with this book that I first started paying attention to credits in comics.

 Not looking to get any of those 10 issues I'm missing.
 And I'm keeping these because I doubt we'll ever see an affordable reprint for anything but the "Great Darkness Saga".
 Might see a hardcover reprint someday, but that won't be for a while and their insistence on completeness despite quality for the DC Archives program means they've got a few deserts of quality to cross to get here.